griffing52/MinecraftDataGenMod/README.md

 Standard screenshots captured from the main framebuffer showing exactly what you see in-game.

 ### Segmentation Masks
-Each block type is assigned a unique RGB color based on its registry ID:
+Each block type and entity type is assigned a unique RGB color based on its registry ID:
-- Colors are **deterministic** - same block type always gets the same color
+- Colors are **deterministic** - same block/entity type always gets the same color
 - Uses hash-based color generation to ensure color uniqueness
+- **Entities** (players, mobs, items) are included and take priority over blocks
+- Entity colors use a different algorithm than blocks to minimize collision risk
 - Sky/air is rendered as black (0, 0, 0)
 - Implemented using ray-casting through each pixel